-Interacting with social media followers is so important, because they're your audience.
+Interacting with social media followers is so important because they're your audience.
 When you create your buyer persona, they're the users you should look to.
-If you don't have social media accounts yet, remember to keep this step in mind.
+Remember to keep this step in mind if you don't have social media accounts yet.

 Target Audience Examples